hjacobs/kube-downscaler/README.rst

 * the deployment's name is not part of the exclusion list
 * the deployment is not marked for exclusion (annotation ``downscaler/exclude: "true"``)

+Example use cases:

+* Deploy the downscaler to a test (non-prod) cluster with a default uptime or downtime time range to scale down all deployments during the night and weekend.
+* Deploy the downscaler to a production cluster without any default uptime/downtime setting and scale down specific deployments by setting the ``downscaler/uptime`` (or ``downscaler/downtime``) annotation.
+  This might be useful for internal tooling frontends which are only needed during work time.

 Usage
 =====